Randomness as Reference: Benchmark Metric for Optimization in Engineering: Method performance analysis

 where $[\text{att}]$ is the label of the observed attribute, $m$ and $p$ are method and problem indices, respectively, and $w_p$ is the weight of the same attribute for problem $p$.

-In following analyses, we observe three pairs of complementary attributes: global/local, fast/exhaustive and high-dimension/low-dimension.
-The complementarity of attribute pairs ($[\text{att+}]$, $[\text{att-}]$) conditions the complementarity of their weights for each problem $p$:
+In following analyses, we observe three complementary attributes pairs that can be objectively measured: global/local, fast/exhaustive and high-dimension/low-dimension.
+The complementarity of attribute pairs ($[\text{att+}]$, $[\text{att-}]$) rules the complementarity of their weights for each problem $p$:

 Since LBFGSB is a pure local search method, we utilize its performance to determine weights for local and global (search) attributes.
-The local search weights are calculated for each problem $p$:
+The local search weights are calculated as